KlausBlum/LO-ly-wiki/File-formats---bitmap-vs.-vector.md

-# File formats: bitmap vs. vector
+# File formats - bitmap vs. vector

 OLy allows you to choose between different [file formats](https://github.com/openlilylib/LO-ly/wiki/Config#format).
 What reasons are there to switch from PNG files to another format?